anshulrao/stock-pulse/README.md

 ## Projects

-- [x] Try to detect bots in the tweets.
+- [ ] Try to detect bots in the tweets -- In Progress
-- [ ] Analyzing tweets of a particular stock.
+- [ ] Analyzing tweets of a particular stock -- In Progress
 - [ ] ...